fmrtl73/pxdocs/content/portworx-install-with-kubernetes/autopilot/how-to-use/install-autopilot.md

 {{<info>}}*Why `http://prometheus:9090`* ?

 `prometheus` is the name of the Kubernetes service for Prometheus in the kube-system namespace.
-Since Autopilot also runs as a pod in the kube-system namespace, it can access Prometheus using it's Kubernetes service name and port.
+Since Autopilot also runs as a pod in the kube-system namespace, it can access Prometheus using its Kubernetes service name and port.

 {{</info>}}

 ### Configuring the ConfigMap

-Replace `http://prometheus:9090` in the following ConfigMap with your Prometheus service endpoint, if it's different.
+Replace `http://prometheus:9090` in the following ConfigMap with your Prometheus service endpoint, if it is different.
 Once replaced, apply this ConfigMap in your cluster:

 ```text